 “I’ll make chocolate mousse,” I wrote back.

-I’ve been poring over the pages of Joy since I was ten years old.
 It was the first book I cooked from.
 One night, when my mother worked late, I made dinner for my younger brother and me, following its clear instructions for scrambled eggs.
 Lo and behold, they turned out as good as any scrambled eggs I’d ever eaten.
 It was a pivotal moment in my life, the simple discovery that one of the secrets to eating well was having a solid and reliable cookbook.

 I’ve been listening to Blood on the Tracks for an equally long time.
 I was lucky to have grown up in a family of music lovers, and Bob Dylan has been part of my life for all my life.
 Blood on the Tracks is commonly referred to as Dylan’s divorce album, a personal document on the collapse of his marriage to Sara.
 The story goes that Dylan released a string of mediocre, critical and commercial disappointments during several years of domestic bliss with Sara and their kids.
 The songs, arisen from contentment, lost the interest of the baby boomers who had come of age with Dylan in the sixties.